 While you do have a few levers to press to play certain notes, most of the sounds and pitches you make on a French horn require careful movements of the lips which can take years to get right.
 Even when you do master it, your playing has to be perfect in order to project properly in an orchestral setting.

-Easiest Musical Instruments to Learn
+Easiest Musical Instruments to Learn and Play

 Just as some instruments are hard to learn, there are instruments that are easy to learn.
 In this section, we teach you what the easiest instrument to learn is so that you can decide whether it’s right for you.

-1. Ukulele – Easiest Instrument to Learn
+1. Ukulele – Easiest Instrument to Learn and Play

 Loved for their tropical sound, ukuleles are really easy to learn which is why they have become extremely popular in recent years.
 Well over a million ukuleles are sold every year.
 These lightweight instruments have frets which makes them easy to learn for beginners and makes them the easiest instrument to learn on our list.